Table Of Contents

 What is a Bench Warrant?

-According to Nolo, a bench warrant is issued by a judge when a defendant violates court rules, typically by failing to appear in court.
-Once a bench warrant is issued, law enforcement can treat it like any other arrest warrant and use it to bring the defendant back before the judge [1].
-This allows the court to ensure compliance and address the missed court appearance.
+A bench warrant is issued by a judge when a defendant violates court rules, such as failing to appear.
+Once issued, law enforcement can treat it like any other arrest warrant and arrest the defendant [1].

 What Does it Mean to Recall a Bench Warrant?